codingpajamas/codingpajamas.github.io/_posts/2016-12-02-laravel-advance-search.md

 $histories->get();
 ~~~

-While all of the above gets the job done, it's not the best approach - not clean, not reusable, not cool.
+While all of the above gets the job done, I do not prefer them - not clean, not reusable, not cool.

 ### A Better Solution
-The best solution would be using the ```eloquent's local scope```.
+-or best solution would be using the ```eloquent's local scope```.
 It allows you to add a method in the model where you can perform the filtering.
 It's reusable in every instance of that ```Model``` - and even accessible in ```eager loading``` relationship.

 {:.mb0}
 For the purpose of demonstration, lets assume an agent is checking if **seller 1 or 2** has bags or purse (**category 3 or 4**) with a **color of blue or red**.
 With that situation we have these ```GET``` data in our ```ProductController```, we set them as ```null``` by default just in case we are not applying filters: